 Buying a franchise is one of the most lucrative business decisions you can make.
 It ranks right up there with buying a house.
 After all, the financial commitment isn’t much different than the total funding required to buy a franchise.

+There are many franchise options, and some allow you to work at home.
 Choosing the best work-from-home franchise can seem overwhelming, but it is worth the time and investment.
 A typical franchise agreement has a 10-year term, and to operate your business, you will likely need to hire and fire personnel, manage inventory, and provide excellent customer service.
 The franchise journey is not an easy one, so be sure to read these guidelines.

 1) Do You Have Enough Working Capital?